Package Delivery Statistics

 Written by: Parcel Pending

 Over the past few years, e-commerce has permeated the fabric of consumer culture.
-In turn, online shopping and delivery services continue to increase at an impressive rate.
+In turn, usage of online shopping and package delivery services continues to increase at an impressive rate.
+Between growing adoption of same-day delivery, shipping rate changes, and new courier service delivery notifcations, a new and improved delivery process is emerging.
 Let’s dive into some notable package delivery statistics for 2020 and 2021.

 2020 Global Package Delivery Statistics: Online Shopping Continues to Drive Parcel Volume